seankmartin/NeuralConnections/README.md

 Documentation is available at [GitHub Pages](https://seankmartin.github.io/SKMNeuralConnections/)

 ### Citation
-This software repository can be cited from Zotero.
+This software repository can be cited from Zenodo at https://doi.org/10.5281/zenodo.4311795.

 ## Further usage
 If you are looking to further contribute to this project, or verify the results, then please read on.